In this post, I will share the 2 By 2 Steps to Knowing Your Limits including the practical ways to align them to your daily life.

 Knowing your limits is more than just quitting why you are ahead, it also means asking for guidance especially when you think you do not need it (and when you think you don’t).

-The first time I watched my almost 3-year-old daughter wear my shoes, she stumbled a few times and then came to me and told me to “wear this”.
+The first time I watched my 2-year-old wear my shoes, she stumbled a few times and then came to me and told me to “wear this”.
 Now she would ask me to “remove shoes” so she could wear them and then return them to me and say “wear mummy shoes” and then ask me again to “remove shoes” and then wear them again.
 All the while improving on her walk.

 2 Steps To Knowing Your Limits

-2 Steps To Weakening Your Limits
+2 Steps To Strengthening Your Limits

 - Use / Have a Guide.
 Having a guide could mean relying on someone or something to show you how to achieve your set goal and there are several kinds of guides you can employ to instruct and influence you intellectually or morally.
 Strengthening your limits implies that you know what those limits are and you are willing to push past them.
 A guide will serve as a tool to increase your productivity and help you in achieving your goals much easier.
 Having a mentor is one of such guides to rely on for encouragement and support towards self-improvement and growth (personal or professional).